evogelsa/go-ml-rpg/README.md

 Each class has the same types of moves.
 Within the game logic there are three attacks and three defenses: heavy attack, quick attack, standard attack, block, parry, and evade.
-Each attack has a attribute it checks against for success and a different attribute it checks for damage.
+Each attack has an attribute it checks against for success and a different attribute it checks for damage.
 This means that a given attack will have the highest hit rate against enemies whose relevant success attribute is a low value.
 Similarly, a given attack will do the most damage when the relevant